Proverbs Chapter 17

 The word “destruction” in the verse is the Hebrew sheber (#07667 שָׁ֫בֶר), and means a breaking, fracture, crushing, breach, crash, ruin, shattering, or destruction.
 Therefore, some versions say, “broken bones,” instead of “destruction,” but destruction or ruin is almost certainly the reading.
 The Hebrew word translated “exalts” is gabah (#01361 גּבהּ), and it means to be exalted, to be lifted up, to be high, or to be arrogant or haughty.
 The stanza could also be translated something like, “The one who adorns his doorway,” or “The one who beautifies his doorway.”

-“A perverted heart will not find good.”
+“will not find good.”
 The phrase “will not find good” primarily refers to tangible prosperity, so the NIV and NRSV say, “do not prosper.”
 However, that is not the only meaning of “will not find good.”
-It also refers to the fact that those who are of a perverse heart do not see the good in good things.(top)
+It also refers to the fact that those whose heart is twisted do not see the good in good things.(top)

 In the biblical world, “wet bones” or “fat bones” were considered healthy, while dry bones were sick or even dead (Ezek.
 37:1-4).
 Trusting in God and not in one’s own understanding will be a “refreshing drink to your bones” (Prov.
 3:8).
 The Bible has a lot to say about what we hear and how we think affects our “bones” and our health (Prov.
 3:8; 15:30; 16:24; 17:22).(top)